-St Gregory’s Foundation is a UK registered charity founded in 1991 to help charities in Russia and the former Soviet Union help the most vulnerable in their communities.
+St Gregory’s Foundation is a UK registered charity founded in 1991 to help charities in Russia and the former Soviet Union support the most vulnerable in their communities.

-Our members and directors have different backgrounds, beliefs and values, but all of them are passionate about their help to St Gregory’s.
+Our members and directors have different backgrounds and beliefs, but all of them are passionate about their involvement with St Gregory’s.
 In the UK we have one full-time employee, Julia Ashmore.
-We rely greatly on the generosity of our directors and volunteers who help with fundraising, translating, and in other ways.
+We rely greatly on the generosity of our directors and volunteers who help in many ways including with fundraising, translating.

-We work directly with our local partners in Russia and Georgia and this helps to have a clearer focus on the needs of children, teenagers and families at risk and know their difficulties and achievements at first hand.
-This also enables us to be more effective in our direct funding of projects and spend less on administration.
+We work directly with our local partners in Russia and Georgia.
+This helps us to have a clearer focus on the needs of children, teenagers and families at risk and to know what their difficulties and achievements are.
+This also enables us to be more effective in our direct funding of projects and to spend less on administration.
 Previously, we operated via our sister organisation PDD – our colleagues moved to another European project introducing new standards for physical rehabilitation in Russia.